 Since 2017, eligible undergraduate students on university-based nursing, midwifery and most allied health profession pre-registration courses (courses which lead to registration with the Nursing and Midwifery Council or Health and Care Professions Council) have had access to the standard student support package of tuition fee loans and support for living costs, rather than getting an NHS grant as they did in the past.
+In 2019 the Government announced that from September 2020 healthcare students will receive at least £5,000 per year maintenance support.

 Student loans cover tuition fee costs and contribute towards your living expenses.